Salic law: Female inheritance

+Migration law

+A title in the Salic law code required the unanimous consent of a village for any newcomer wishing to move and settle there, with the disapproval of just a single resident being sufficient to deny settlement rights.
+A migrant's tenure in a settlement would only become secure if no objections were received within 12 months of arrival.

 Applications of the succession and inheritance laws

 In France

 The Merovingian kings divided their realm equally among all living sons, leading to much conflict and fratricide among the rival heirs.
 The Carolingians did likewise, but they also possessed the imperial dignity, which was indivisible and passed to only one person at a time.
 Primogeniture, or the preference for the eldest line in the transmission of inheritance, eventually emerged in France, under the Capetian kings.
 The early Capetians had only one heir, the eldest son, whom they crowned during their lifetimes.
 Instead of an equal portion of the inheritance, the younger sons of the Capetian kings received an appanage, which is a feudal territory under the suzerainty of the king.
 Feudal law allowed the transmission of fiefs to daughters in default of sons, which was also the case for the early appanages.
 Whether feudal law also applied to the French throne, no one knew, until 1316.